Gniloi/CSV-Parser/README.md

 Project Description:
-Simple App that takes uploaded CSV file on home page ('/') Parses it and saves the Data to DB;
+Simple App that takes uploaded CSV file on home page ('/') Parses it and saves the Data to DB
 ON /transactions parses DB
 and writes transactions on view;

-Practiced
+Practiced:
 ✅ MVC Pattern
 ✅ Routing
 ✅ MySQL